 The third principle to our foundation for investment management is to properly implement the portfolio and then focus on what we are able to control.

 Based upon our first two principles, a properly-implemented investment strategy will be based upon academic research about the markets and expected returns.
-This results in a portfolio that emphasizes areas of the market with higher expected long-term return potential.
+This results in a portfolio that strives to emphasize areas of the market with higher expected long-term return potential.

 The approach is similar to indexing, given the emphasis on keeping expenses as low as possible and having low turnover to limit trading costs, yet it is not limited to securities within a commercially-defined index.
 It is a fundamentally different approach than conventional, “active” investment management as there is no attempt to identify “mispriced” securities, or any reliance upon forecasts of “undervalued” securities or sectors of the market.
 Click here to learn how this is actually implemented.